anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

        -  Sales_Department

     *  -  Description
-       -  Description of the list.
+       -  Description of a list.
        -  Library contains sales reports

     *  -  On Quick Nav